fbpx

 10. Skagway Museum and Archives

-The Skagway Museum and Archives isn’t just a great place to learn about the city’s past, it’s also a fabulous photo op.
-Made out of Canadian granite, this imposing City Hall was completed back in 1898, making it the oldest stone structure in The Last Frontier.
+The Skagway Museum and Archives isn’t just a great place to learn about the city’s past; it’s also a fabulous photo op.
+Made out of Canadian granite, this imposing City Hall was completed in 1898, making it the oldest stone structure in The Last Frontier.

-After taking a few selfies outside, take your time exploring the diverse array of artifacts housed inside the museum.
+After taking a few selfies outside, explore the diverse array of artifacts housed inside the museum.
 Not only does the Skagway Museum highlight Gold Rush goodies, but it also has many precious artworks by the indigenous Tlingit tribe.

 11. Red Onion Saloon Brothel Museum

-For those with an interest in the seedier side of Skagway, head on over to 2nd and Broadway for a tour of the Red Onion Saloon.
+For those interested in the seedier side of Skagway, head over to 2nd and Broadway for a tour of the Red Onion Saloon.
 Competed in 1897, this building once served as the city’s premier destination for “wine, women, and song.”

 Today, the upper floor of the Red Onion has been converted into a museum housing important artifacts…and a few ghosts.
 Be sure to join one of the bordello’s lovely ladies to better appreciate the history of this saloon.